Cartographic generalization: Scaling law

 There are far more small geographic features than large ones in the Earth's surface, or far more small things than large ones in maps.
 This notion of far more small things than large ones is also called spatial heterogeneity, which has been formulated as scaling law.
 Cartographic generalization or any mapping practices in general is essentially to retain the underlying scaling of numerous smallest, a very few largest, and some in between the smallest and largest.
 This mapping process can be efficiently and effectively achieved by head/tail breaks, a new classification scheme or visualization tool for data with a heavy tailed distribution.
 Scaling law is likely to replace Töpfer's radical law to be a universal law for various mapping practices.
 What underlies scaling law is something of paradigm shift from Euclidean geometry to fractal, from non-recursive thinking to recursive thinking.

-The 'Baltimore phenomenon'

-The Baltimore phenomenon, or Baltimore effect is the tendency for a city (or other object) to be omitted from maps due to space constraints while smaller cities are included on the same map simply because space is available to display them.
-This phenomenon owes its name to the city of Baltimore, Maryland, which tends to be omitted on maps due to the presence of larger cities in close proximity within the Mid-Atlantic United States, namely Washington D.C, the capital of the United States.
-Inversely, as larger cities near Baltimore appear on maps, smaller and lesser known cities such as Alice Springs and Yulara in Australia may also appear at the same scale simply because there is enough space for them on the map.

-Although the Baltimore phenomenon occurs more frequently on automated mapping sites, it does not occur at every scale.
-Popular mapping sites like Google Maps, Bing Maps, OpenStreetMap, and Yahoo Maps will only begin displaying Baltimore at certain zoom levels: 5th, 6th, 7th, etc.